vipalade/bubbles/README.md

 __bubbles__ is a client-server application.
 It consists of:
  * a server running on Linux
  * a client running on
-   * Linux (macOS and FreeBSD should also work - not tested) using Qt for GUI
+   * Linux using Qt for GUI
+   * macOS using Qt for GUI
    * Android using Java Native Interface

 ### The client